 - Treatment information

 Harbor Medical has begun notifying the 85,000 patients affected by the breach caused by the ransomware attack.
-Affected patients have and each has been offered complimentary credit monitoring services.
+Affected patients have been offered complimentary credit monitoring services.
 Harbor Medical security measures are being assessed, and Harbor Medical has stated that additional hardware and software solutions will be implemented as appropriate to improve security.

 Compliancy Group Simplifies HIPAA Compliance